LoverOfSquirrels/LoverOfSquirrels/README.md

 # Guess my favorite animal.
-You got it – it's a 🐿️ squirrel!
+You got it – it's a squirrel 🐿️🐿️🐿️!